Kelly Osbourne Almost Died From Undiagnosed Lyme Disease

 Advertisement

-The treatment center strengthened her immune system so it could eliminate the disease without additional medication.
+The treatment centre strengthened her immune system so it could eliminate the disease without additional medication.

 "I stayed for two weeks," she writes.
 "I was experiencing emotions and feelings again.
 I’d been in a diseased and doctor-approved drug-induced haze for so long that I didn’t know what it was like to be happy or sad or in pain."